ahsansabeeh910/Sentiment-Analyzer-using-BERT-Model/README.md

 * Negative
 * Neutral

-The project is built using Streamlit for the frontend and HuggingFace Transformers with PyTorch for the backend deep learning model.
+The project is built using Streamlit for the frontend and HuggingFace Transformers with PyTorch for the backend learning model.

 ---